overwolf/overwolf.github.io/docs/api/overwolf-games-events-heartstone.md

 }  `

 * “id” – The [card’s id](http://metastats.net/allcards/)
-* “count” – The amount of regular cards
+* “count” – The number of regular cards
-* “premiumCount” – The amount of premium (golden) cards
+* “premiumCount” – The number of premium (golden) cards

 ## `scene_state`